MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding: Preliminary

 \section{Preliminary}

-In this section, We first conduct an analysis of the relationship between the resolution of image crops and the performance of MLLMs in \autoref{subsec:Impact of the Resolution}.
-The experimental results indicate that using different resolution has a significant impact on MLLMs to analyze HR images.
-Objects of different sizes are suitable for different resolutions.
-Inspired by this we propose the MRD framework.
+In this section, we first conduct an in-depth analysis of the failure cases of retrieval-based method to elucidate the inherent limitations of these approach.
+We then present an investigation into the correlation between the resolution of image crops and the performance of MLLMs.
+Building on the key insights derived from these empirical analyses, we introduce our \textbf{\textit{MRD}} framework in Sec.~\ref{sec:Method}.